Gilgamech/CrudRest/README.md

 - DELETE - Deletes the path's Putfile.
 - MERGE - Read only display of Putfile.
 (I ran out of verbs.)

+### Available Actions

+- uri
+	- Format: "uri\~FullPathOrListOfFullPaths\~cacheExpiry"
+	- Performs the requested verb against the requested resource or resources, then stores the data in the Putfile Data property, then serves from there.
+	- All examples here simply GET the remote resource, but PUT, POST, and all other verbs are available.
+	- Automatically caches single-site Actions.
+Multi-site caching, invalidation, and expiry functionality to come.
+- fs
+	- Format: "fs\~/path\~cacheExpiry"
+	- Loads a file from the filesystem, stores it in the path's Data property, and serves it from there.
+	- Caches indefinitely.
+Cache invalidation, and expiry functionality to come.
+- data
+	- Formats:
+		- "data\~%path\~cacheExpiry"
+		- "data\~%path %otherPath\~cacheExpiry"
+		- "data\~%path mathOp %otherPath\~cacheExpiry"
+		- "data\~%path mathOp integer\~cacheExpiry"
+		- "data\~integer mathOp integer\~cacheExpiry"
+		- "data\~%path &lt;htmlTag&gt;ArbitraryTextGoesHere&lt;/htmlTag&gt; %otherPath\~cacheExpiry"
+	- Populates the Path Variables with the Data property of their Putfile, then performs any math operations in the Action.
+Stores the output in this path's PutFile's Data property before responding with it.

 ## Filesystem source

 - Filesystem source is the default Action for paths.